 Did you know most copier paper jams are caused by the paper itself?

-When a stack of paper isn’t aligned properly in the machine, it causes jams.
+When a stack of paper isn’t aligned properly in the machine, it often causes a paper jam issue.

 When adding a ream of paper, always fan the paper, load carefully and avoid overstuffing the tray.
 Copier maintenance technicians recommend that you initially place half the package into the tray.
 Then load the rest, making sure the sheets on the bottom don’t shift and that the paper forms a tight stack.